Grant Deed Template, Free Download 2026

 A documentary transfer tax is a tax imposed by counties and some cities on the transfer of real property.
 In most California counties, the tax rate is $1.10 per $1,000 of the property's transfer value.
 Some cities, such as San Francisco, Los Angeles, and Oakland, impose additional city transfer taxes at higher rates.
 The tax must be paid at the time the grant deed is submitted for recording, and the amount or basis for exemption must be declared on the face of the deed.

 To transfer property with a grant deed, first obtain the current legal description and assessor parcel number from the existing deed or a title report.
-Complete the grant deed with the grantor and grantee names, legal description, and vesting information.
+Download a printable grant deed template or California grant deed form and complete it with the grantor and grantee names, legal description, and vesting information.
 Calculate and declare the documentary transfer tax.
 Have the grantor sign before a notary public.
 Complete the Preliminary Change of Ownership Report.
 Submit all documents with the recording fee and transfer tax to the county recorder.
 The transfer is complete upon recording.

 More Free Templates